bauerca/dynapack/README.md

 - the number of bundles is minimized,
 - each module exists in only one bundle,
-- a client request for a dynamic dependency, *D*, returns only the static dependencies of *D* (recursively), and
+- a client request for a dynamic dependency, *D*, returns only the static dependencies of *D* (recursively),
-- a module (bundle) is sent to a client only once (per session).
+- a module (bundle) is sent to a client only once (per session), and

-It should be noted that the solution for an app's graph may not provide the ideal set of bundles (whatever that measure may be).
-In this case, there are two courses of action: (1) swap dynamic with static dependencies (or vice versa), or (2) use dynapack postprocessing options (TODO) to undo its work to your liking.
+- bundles connected by static dependencies are sent in parallel.

+One of the wonderful consequences of these guarantees is the vanishing of configuration options for manipulating the contents of your bundles.
+Instead, dependencies can be added, removed, and swapped (static for dynamic and vice versa) with reckless abandon without concern for module duplication or wasted bandwidth.

 Here is a [complete working example](https://github.com/bauerca/dynapack-example-simple) of dynapack.